jeffellis/grails-yammer-metrics/README.md

    * metrics-core
    * metrics-servlet

 This plugin wires the AdminServlet to the /metrics endpoint in the including application.
+To disable this functionality, add the following to the application's Config:
+'''
+    metrics.servletEnabled = false
+'''
 For detailed documentation on the yammer metrics package see:

 http://metrics.codahale.com/index.html